containerbuildsystem/atomic-reactor/README.md

 $ dock create-build-image --dock-local-path ${PATH_TO_DOCK_GIT} ${PATH_TO_DOCK_GIT}/images/privileged-builder privileged-buildroot
 ```

 Why is it so long?
 Okay, let's get through.
 First thing is that dock needs to install itself inside the build image.
-You can pick several sources for dock: you local copy, (this) official upstream repo, your forked repo or even distribution tarball.
+You can pick several sources for dock: your local copy, (this) official upstream repo, your forked repo or even distribution tarball.
 In the example above, we are using our locally cloned git repo (`--dock-local-path ${PATH_TO_DOCK_GIT}`).

 You have to provide dockerfile too.
-Luckily these are part of upstream repo (see folder images).
+Luckily these are part of upstream repo (see folder [images](https://github.com/DBuildService/dock/tree/master/images)).
 It's the first argument: `${PATH_TO_DOCK_GIT}/images/privileged-build`.

 And finally, you need to name the image: `privileged-buildroot`.